 Marrying Carl is hands-down the best decision I’ve ever made (next to following Jesus, but that’s the only one before it!).
 But it was absolutely the hardest decision I’ve ever had to make.
 Not because of Carl, but because marriage is a big, stinking deal, and I wanted to do it well.

-1. You are not alone.
+- You are not alone.
 Getting married is a really big decision, and one we want to make well.
-And so if your reaction to that decision is anxiety, you are totally not the only one, and it doesn’t mean you’re broken.
+And so if your reaction to that decision is anxiety, you are totally not the only one, and it doesn’t automatically mean there is something wrong with your relationship.
 I promise!

-2. While it doesn’t mean you’re broken, I still would take some time to really think through the decision logically and with someone who can help you.
+- While it doesn’t mean there's something wrong with your relationship, I still would take some time to really think through the decision logically and with some people who can help you.
 For me, my anxiety didn’t mean I was making a bad choice, but sometimes it does.
 Sometimes we feel anxious because we are doing something that on some level we know isn’t right, or on some level we know we’re ignoring red flags.

 Here are two blog posts that might be helpful as you think through this: